nkvarberg/Football-Prediction/README.md

 * Have a minimal viable algorithm that predicts something.

 ### Data:
-We are using data gathered by and desbribed by https://www.kaggle.com/zynicide/nfl-football-player-stats.
+We are using data gathered by and described by https://www.kaggle.com/zynicide/nfl-football-player-stats.